Step 2: Launch TouchCopy and connect your iPhone to your computer using a USB cable.

 By default, TouchCopy will save your selected call logs as separate documents.
 For example, if Adam, Ben and Mary were selected for export, 3 separate files would be created, each containing the call history with Adam, Ben and Mary respectively.

-If you would prefer to have a single consolidated file containing multiple contact's call history, you can do this using TouchCopy's Options.
-Simply enable "Combine multiple call logs into a single file"(Mac) or "Merge call logs into single document if multiple contacts selected"(PC).
+If you would prefer to have a single consolidated file containing multiple contacts' call history, you can do this using TouchCopy's Settings.
+Simply enable "Merge selected call logs into a single call log".
 Now when you select multiple contacts in the Call Logs section of TouchCopy, and choose to copy as HTML, PDF or CSV, a single file will be created containing all call history from the selected contacts.

 Printing Your Entire Call History